JDY26/cs326-final-upsilon/docs/setup.md

 ## Build Instructions
 To start, first navigate to the root directory, cs326-final-upsilon.
 From there run the file server.js which will deliver the home page for the website.
-This can be done from the command line with the command: node server.js
+This can be done from the command line with the command: node server.js.
+The port will use either the port specified by an environment variable, or port 3000.
+The main page can be accessed from /home.